AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 > ## Data pre-processing  <a name="dataprocess"></a>
 In the transfer learning scenarios, the source and target data can be recorded/presented differently.
 Since deep neural network requires the same variable dimension in the source and target setting, the data pre-processing is important.

-*  **Kullback-Leibler divergence(KL)**
+*  **Kullback-Leibler(KL) Divergence**
 In this project, when the source and target data have the same variable dimension, we use Kullback-Leibler (KL) divergence to measure the distribution difference between the source and target settings.
 Because the main experiments are conducted on synthetic datasets, we just release these datasets in our */data/synthetic_data_v2/* directory.
 The definition of KL-divergence is shown below (*t*  represents target, *s* represents source ).
 ![image](https://user-images.githubusercontent.com/39432361/152086546-b42438da-7f0e-411a-b08f-89cc445af061.png)
-As description in our paper, the caculation of KL can be simplfied in this context.
+As described in our paper, the calculation of KL can be simplified in this context.
 ![image](https://user-images.githubusercontent.com/39432361/152859024-3b78dc55-1927-4c68-bdb2-44d014140e3c.png)
- In our code, we use `parse_model.py` to generate probability tables of difference datasets, use `distribution.py` to calculate the KL value between probability tables derived from different data sources.
-(Note: making sure the existance of probability tables before the calculation of KL value between them.
-Running `parse_model.py`  before running`distribution.py`.)
+ In our code, we use `parse_model.py` to generate probability tables of different datasets, use `distribution.py` to calculate the KL value between probability tables derived from different data sources.
+(Note: make sure the existence of probability tables before the calculation of KL value between them.
+Run `parse_model.py`  before running `distribution.py`.)

 * **Zero Padding**
-Data in the source setting may have/often has different dimensions than data extracted from the target setting.
+Data in the source setting may have and often does have diﬀerent dimensions than data extracted from the target setting.
 Therefore, before building models, the source and target data should be mapped into the same space.
 Our program solve this problem by **padding extra zeros** so that data from different settings have the same dimensionality.
 Even though all the data in the released synthetic datasets have the same dimensionality in both the source and target settings, we still include this **zero padding** method in `data_preprocess.py` for situations where you might have data with different dimensions.

 After this recalibration of the data, we use all of the source data for model training and split our target data into different portions, for training, validation, or testing in the following models.

 * **Data Splitting**
-During experiments, the dataset needs to be splitted into different portions for difference purpose--training, testing, validation.
+During experiments, the dataset needs to be split into different portions for different purposes--training, testing, validation.
 In `data_procesing.py`, the associated methods are defined to split the dataset.

-In our experiments, due to the synthetic data being balanced distributed, and the dataset is split in the order of rows.
-However, if your dataset is skewed, you might need to change our methods of data splitting into stratified splitting ones, which are also included in `data_procesing.py`.
+In our experiments, due to the synthetic data being distributed in a balanced fashion, the dataset is split in by rows.
+However, if your dataset is skewed, you might need to change the methods of data splitting into stratiﬁed splitting ones, which are also included in `data_procesing.py`.

-(e.g.: changing `prepare_datasets_returnSourceVal` to `prepare_datasets_stratify_returnSourceVal`)
+(e.g.: change `prepare_datasets_returnSourceVal` to `prepare_datasets_stratify_returnSourceVal`)

 &nbsp;